astronomer/docs/learn/airflow-dbt.md

 ## Step 3: Create an Airflow connection to your data warehouse

-Cosmos allows you to use Airflow connections inside your dbt project.
+Cosmos allows you to apply Airflow connections to your dbt project.

 1. Start Airflow by running `astro dev start`.